04 Mar Hating Our Bodies

 The Lord created women in His image to reflect Himself to the world.
 I truly believe He delights in the wonder and beauty of the feminine form – in all its shapes and sizes and distinctions.
 I believe that women not only reflect His image in character, but also in beauty.
 Just as a beautiful sunrise or sunset reflects His glory, so does the beauty of a woman.

 Whatever the solution to my insecurities and discontentment with my body, I believe it will put the Lord at the center.
-My body 12_ezer_bodymattersreflects the glory of the Lord.
+My body reflects the glory of the Lord.
 He is a masterful Creator and the body in its form and function is an amazing thing.
 What I see in the mirror should lead me to worship, adore, and praise the Creator, not the creation.
 And how I present myself, should not hinder others from seeing God or lead them to adore my beauty, but allow them, instead, to see the One whom I reflect.

 So, while I am still searching the Scriptures and praying for the Lord to lead in this area, one thing I know for certain: God does not desire for His daughters to be imprisoned to this issue.